y-scope/clp/docs/src/dev-guide/building-package.md

-# Building the package
+# Building a package

-This page describes the requirements and steps to build the CLP package.
+This page describes the requirements and steps to build a CLP package.
 If you're looking for a prebuilt version instead, check out the [releases](https://github.com/y-scope/clp/releases) page.

 ## Requirements